 This nature reserve lies in the centre of the Rhinogydd mountains and so you should be prepared for an energetic walk from any of the entry points in order to enjoy the fabulous scenery in the area.
 Much of the reserve consists of a broad expanse of upland heath and is of particular importance for birdlife.

-This reserve is managed by the Countryside Council for Wales (CCW).
+This reserve is managed by Natural Resources Wales (NRW).

 Apart from being a SSSI and SAC, Rhinog NNR is also a Biogenetic Reserve.
 Biogenetic Reserves are a non-statutory designation made by the Council of Europe.
 The concept arose from the Bern Convention on the Conservation of European Wildlife and Natural Habitats (ratified by the UK Government in 1983).